Transition-based vs stated-based acceptance for automata over infinite words: Outlook: Why all these differences?

 In the same spirit, it appears that the use of "transition-based" models will be required for obtaining canonical models of automata over infinite words or trees.
 Steps in this direction have already been made~\cite{EhlersSchewe22NaturalColors,Ehlers25Rerailing,LW25congruences}, building on the description of canonical "history-deterministic" "coB\"uchi" automata by Abu Radi and Kupferman~\cite{AK22MinimizingGFG}.

-\paragraph{Acknowledgements.} I warmly thank Thomas Colcombet for many discussions on the benefits of transition-based acceptance, Géraud Sénizergues for pointing me to the works of Bertrand Le Saëc and Pierre Ohlmann for helpful comments on a draft of this paper.
+\subparagraph{ Acknowledgements.} I warmly thank Thomas Colcombet for many discussions on the benefits of transition-based acceptance, Alexandre Duret-Lutz for valuable comments on automata over finite words and for sharing many historical references, Géraud Sénizergues for pointing me to the works of Bertrand Le Saëc and Pierre Ohlmann for helpful feedback on a draft of this paper.

-This work was supported by the Polish National Science Centre (NCN) grant ``Polynomial finite state computation'' (2022/46/A/ST6/00072).